Innova Solutions

 Innova Solutions, Inc. (Innova; formerly American CyberSystems, Inc. aka ACS Solutions) is an American technology and business transformation solutions provider headquartered in Atlanta, Georgia, which operates internationally.

 The company reports an annual revenue approaching $3.5 billion and has approximately 50,000 employees worldwide.

 In October 2023, the Atlanta Business Chronicle named Innova Solutions one of the Top 10 Private Companies in the city when measured by size and revenue.

 Notable Competitors

 Everest Group's "Healthcare Data and Analytics Services PEAK Matrix® Assessment 2023" included Innova Solutions as a "Major Contender" alongside Wipro and Infosys."

 In the "HFS Horizons Report: The Best Service Providers for Asset and Wealth Management, 2024," from HFS Research, Innova Solutions was labeled a "Disruptor" alongside other companies including Hitachi Digital Services and Tech Mahindra.

 Acquired Companies

 Innova Solutions

-In 2019, ACS Solutions, Inc. completed a merger with Innova Solutions, Inc.
+In 2019, American CyberSystems, Inc. completed a merger with Innova Solutions, Inc.

 A press release regarding the acquisition states that its purpose was, “…to help accelerate the growth of ACS Group’s software development practices and emerging technology solutions and services.”

 In 2022, ACS announced an official transition under which the company, along with many of its subsidiaries, would begin to operate under the Innova Solutions brand.